 - Irregular toilet habits

-You can also get other symptoms such as nausea, sweating, palpitations, headache, fatigue and gastritis.
+You may also experience other symptoms such as nausea, sweating, palpitations, headaches, fatigue and gastritis.
 To be diagnosed with IBS, you must have had the symptoms for more than 3 consecutive months.
 There is no known cure for IBS, but there are lots of things you can do yourself to relieve the symptoms and reduce the discomfort.
-It may require some experimentation but it will be worth it.
+It may take some experimentation, but it will be worth it.

 Tips for you with IBS:

-- Write a food diary and you will discover what makes you better and worse
+- Keep a food diary and you'll discover what makes you better and worse.

-- Examples of foods that make many people feel worse are strong spices, fatty foods, coffee, alcohol, onions, legumes, cabbage, sweeteners, milk products (lactose)
+- Examples of foods that many people find unwell are strong spices, fatty foods, coffee, alcohol, onions, legumes, cabbage, sweeteners, milk products (lactose).

-- Try eating according to FODMAPs with the help of a dietician or doctor
+- Try eating according to FODMAP with the help of a dietitian or doctor.

 - Eat small portions often